r58Playz/MinePac/docs/final.md

 Although the greedy hill-climbing and simulated annealing algorithms constitute only small modifications to the steep hill-climbing algorithm, they largely solve this problem.
 Because the greedy hill-climbing algorithm is more willing to explore areas that may not be local optima, it tends to find longer and more complex strings.
 And because simulated annealing can randomly choose suboptimal strings, it is also able to avoid getting stuck at local optima.
 Indeed, the ability to avoid fixating on the nearest local optimum is the primary purpose of a simulated annealing algorithm.

 Our environments demonstrate that the local search algorithms we have tested are able to quickly and successfully find high-scoring paths through the maze.
-Our quantitative analysis demonstrates the effectiveness of these algorithms, and our qualitative analysis provides insight into the relative strengths and weaknesses of each algorithm.
+Our quantitative analysis demonstrates the relative effectiveness of each of these algorithms, and our qualitative analysis provides insight into the reasons behind these differences.

 ## References
 * **Wikipedia on Genetic Algorithms:** <https://en.wikipedia.org/wiki/Genetic_algorithm>